Pomeranian War: 1760–1762

 Then many officers left to participate in parliament and the resulting shortage of officers forced Lantingshausen to return to Swedish Pomerania, where he remained for the whole winter without being attacked by the Prussians.
 Although his commands exceeded any expectations, Lantingshausen tired of the immense difficulties and in June 1761 resigned.
-Only in July was his successor Augustin Ehrensvard able to raise 7,000 men to invade the enemy's country.
+Only in July was his successor Augustin Ehrensvärd able to raise 7,000 men to invade the enemy's country.
 Although superior to the Prussian army that tried to prevent his advance, they were so poorly equipped that the advance did not get far and the campaign saw only minor engagements.
 In September he sent two regiments under count Frederick William von Hessenstein to support the Russians, who had been besieging Kolberg since 1759.
 However, Hessenstein soon had to withdraw and in October the whole Swedish force returned to Swedish Pomerania.
 When the Prussians began to worry about their borders, he sent Jacob Magnus Sprengtporten with light troops (the so-called Sprengtportenska) to Mecklenburg and on 23 December defeated a Prussian force at Malchin on 23 December.
-However, there he was surrounded by a superior Prussian force, though Ehrensvard was able to break through and rescue him.
-An advance guard under De Carnall defeated the Prussians at Neukalen (2 January 1762) who were trying to block the road and Ehrensvard marched into Malchin.
+However, there he was surrounded by a superior Prussian force, though Ehrensvärd was able to break through and rescue him.
+An advance guard under De Carnall defeated the Prussians at Neukalen (2 January 1762) who were trying to block the road and Ehrensvärd marched into Malchin.
 However, he then immediately returned to Swedish Pomerania and on 7 April came to a truce on his own initiative—this truce of Ribnitz lasted until the peace.